 In 2010, The Wright Center for Graduate Medical Education successfully integrated a Cardiovascular Disease Fellowship into our existing Graduate Medical Education offerings.
-Much like our residencies, the Cardiovascular Disease Ffellows train aspiring providers in community-based settings, while immersing them in a variety of organizational cultures, electronic medical record systems and various team dynamics.
+Much like our residencies, the Cardiovascular Disease fellows train in community-based settings, while immersing them in a variety of organizational cultures, electronic medical record systems and various team dynamics.
 Led by Program Director Samir Pancholy, MD, this fellowship is accredited by the American Council of Graduate Medical Education (ACGME).

 Over the course of their three years in the program, fellows train one-on-one with globally and nationally recognized, board-certified cardiologists and cardiothoracic surgeons.
 Under our distinguished faculty’s guidance, our fellows acquire and hone the knowledge and skills needed to provide state-of-the-art cardiac care, all while advancing the discipline through their own research projects and practice.